Why Does a Solenoid Valve Buzz? Causes and Solutions

 1. AC Solenoid Hum or Buzzing

-Magnetostrictive: Alternating current (AC) solenoids can experience a slight contraction and expansion of the iron core due to the AC frequency (50Hz or 60Hz).
-This can cause a low-level hum or buzz.
+Magnetostriction: Alternating current (AC) solenoids may exhibit slight iron core contractions and expansions due to AC frequency (50Hz or 60Hz), resulting in a low-level hum or buzz.

 2. DC Solenoid Buzzing (Less Common)